Reality Check: What to Expect in Recruiter Earnings

 • High performers/"high billers": $150,000-$300,000+

-"A good agency recruiter will discuss the commission much more than they will the salary.
-Because that's where the money is," noted one agency veteran.
+One agency veteran noted that savvy recruiters focus more on the commission structure than the base salary, because that’s where the real money is.
 This highlights the fundamental difference in compensation philosophy between the two worlds.

 A Deep Dive into Recruiter Commission Structures